pdilipc/Medblocks-BYFRFA15D/README.md

 ## Synthetic Data Strategy

-To support rapid development and realistic testing, this project uses a custom **Synthea Generic Module Framework (GMF)** approach to generate neurorehabilitation-oriented synthetic FHIR datasets.
+To support rapid development and realistic testing, this project uses a custom Synthea Generic Module Framework (GMF) approach to generate neurorehabilitation-oriented synthetic FHIR datasets.
 The synthetic cohort is designed to model stroke rehabilitation pathways, longitudinal monitoring patterns, and therapy-routing logic relevant to readiness assessment, session planning, and outcome documentation.
-Therefore, this custom Synthea GMF-based synthetic data module simulates a longitudinal stroke neurorehabilitation pathway and is intended to generate clinically plausible FHIR data for development and demonstration, but it is not a validated clinical model and should not be interpreted as a production-grade representation of real patient trajectories.

-The Dozee, recoveriX, and SynPhNe-inspired pathways are used as workflow analogues to structure the synthetic cohort around monitoring, therapy routing, and outcome tracking.
-These pathways help support a realistic demo of readiness assessment and rehabilitation planning, but they remain synthetic and configurable rather than clinically authoritative.
+This custom Synthea GMF-based synthetic data module simulates a longitudinal stroke neurorehabilitation pathway.
+It is intended to generate clinically plausible FHIR data for development and demonstration, but it is not a validated clinical model and should not be interpreted as a production-grade representation of real patient trajectories.

 The synthetic dataset is intended to simulate a multimodal neurorehabilitation pathway inspired by three types of inputs:

-1. **Dozee-style remote physiological monitoring** for sleep, respiration, resting heart rate, and overnight readiness context.
+- Dozee-style remote physiological monitoring for sleep, respiration, resting heart rate, and overnight readiness context.
-2. **recoveriX-style BCI-FES rehabilitation workflows** for patients with more severe upper-limb motor deficits.
+- recoveriX-style BCI-FES rehabilitation workflows for patients with more severe upper-limb motor deficits.
-3. **SynPhNe-style EEG/EMG neurorehabilitation workflows** for patients with retained but impaired motor function.
+- SynPhNe-style EEG/EMG neurorehabilitation workflows for patients with retained but impaired motor function.

+The Dozee, recoveriX, and SynPhNe-inspired pathways are used as workflow analogues to structure the synthetic cohort around monitoring, therapy routing, and outcome tracking.
 This synthetic data strategy helps the app demonstrate a realistic specialty-care workflow while avoiding privacy constraints and allowing controlled testing of longitudinal rehabilitation scenarios.

 ## Features